defx/synergy/README.md

 ### Style attribute

-The [style] attribute is a special case and handled slightly differently to other attributes; If the bound property is a plain object, then keys will be converted from Pascal casing before keys and values are joined together, separated by semi-colons.
+The [style] attribute is a special case and handled slightly differently to other attributes; If the bound property is a plain object, then keys will be converted from Pascal to Kebab case before keys and values are joined together, separated by semi-colons.

 ```js
 {